Machine Learning: A Beginner’s Guide

-Our life has become so much dependent on technology and the soul of that technology is data.
+Our life has become so much dependent on technology, the soul of technology is data.

 Anything that we see on the internet comprises a generous amount of data, but unfortunately, humans are not equipped to analyse such a plethora of data at once.
 That’s where machine learning comes to the rescue by interpreting the data and making our lives easier.